TIMELINE-Saudi Aramco's winding road to an IPO

 Jan 8, 2016 - Saudi Aramco issued statement here saying it was considering options including the stock market listing "of an appropriate percentage of the company's shares and/or the listing of a bundle of its downstream subsidiaries".

 Jan 6, 2016 - Saudi Arabia's Deputy Crown Prince Mohammed bin Salman mentioned his interest in selling off parts of Aramco to private investors in an interview here with The Economist magazine.
-(Compiled by Pushkala Aripaka and Justin George Varghese in Bengaluru, and Tuqa Khalid in Dubai; editing by Edward Tobin, Carmel Crimmins and Jason Neely)
+(Compiled by Pushkala Aripaka and Justin George Varghese in Bengaluru, and Tuqa Khalid in Dubai; Editing by Carmel Crimmins, Jason Neely and Mark Potter)